ChenYilong/iOS9AdaptationTips/README.md

     [[UIApplication sharedApplication]
                         canOpenURL:[NSURL URLWithString:@"TestA://"]];

-But this will normally return NO in iOS9 because "TestA" needs to be added to the LSApplicationQueriesSchemes entry in TestB's info.plist file.
+But this will generally return NO in iOS9, because "TestA" needs to be added to the LSApplicationQueriesSchemes entry in TestB's info.plist file.
 This is done by adding the following code to TestB's info.plist file:

     <key>LSApplicationQueriesSchemes</key>
     <array>